brilles/Sprint-Challenge-RDBMS/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+RDBMS are a type of Database Management System that facilitate the storage of data in tables.
+SQL is the standard language used to manipulate the data inside of a database.

-1. Why do tables need a `primary key`?
+2. Why do tables need a `primary key`?

+Tables need a primary key so that each row is uniquely identifiable.

-1. What is the name given to a table column that references the primary key on another table.
+3. What is the name given to a table column that references the primary key on another table.

+Foreign Key

-1. What do we need in order to have a _many to many_ relationship between two tables.
+4. What do we need in order to have a _many to many_ relationship between two tables.

+In order to have a many to many relationship between two tables, we need to have a third table that holds the foreign keys that reference the tables.

 ## Project Set Up